vanssx3/emoji-cipher/README.md

 You actually have to have some sort of emojis configured on your system for this to work properly.
-Most systems should already have some type of emojis installed but if they don't then I'd recommend installing the noto-fonts-emoji for your distro.
+Most systems should already have some type of emojis installed but if they don't then I'd recommend installing the noto-fonts-emoji package for your distro.

 By default the supported characters include: